ymatsunaga/mdtoolbox-doc/introduction.rst

  addpath('/path/to/mdtoolbox/mdtoolbox/')

-For system-wide installation, call ``pathtool`` command in MATLAB and add ``mdtoolbox/mdtoolbox/`` to your MATLAB search path (root privilege required to save the configuration for the path),
+For system-wide installation, call ``pathtool`` command in MATLAB and add ``mdtoolbox/mdtoolbox/`` to your MATLAB search path (superuser privilege is required to save the path),

 .. image:: ./images/introduction01.png
    :width: 50 %
    :alt: introduction01
    :align: center

-For some functions, in addition to the original MATLAB M-Files, MEX-File are prepared in order to accelerate the calculation (Here, MEX-files mean C-subroutines which can be called from the MATLAB command line).
+For core functions, in addition to the original MATLAB M-Files, MEX-File are prepared in order to accelerate the calculation (here, MEX-files mean C-subroutines which can be called from the MATLAB command line).
 We highly recommend to use these MEX-files to be got accelerated.
 To use the MEX-files, you need compile the files.
 Please